spotinst/terraform-spotinst-azure-connect/README.md

-# Terraform Azure example for Spot.io
+# Connect Azure Subscription To Spot.io Terraform Module

 ## Introduction
 A Terraform module to connect an Azure Subscription to Spot.io